Taiki Shuttle: 1996 and 1997

 Taiki Shuttle was originally slated to enter Fujisawa Stable's Miura training center in the fall of his juvenile year, but the schedule was delayed due to leg injury and hoof suppuration.
 He entered Fujisawa stable on February 5, 1997.
-Even after he entered the area, he was troubled by moyamoya disease in his legs, and the condition deteriorated with training, so his debut was again delayed.
+Even after he entered the area, he was affected by an unresolved leg condition which deteriorated with training, so his debut was again delayed.

-His connections' patience paid off as Taiki Shuttle broke his maiden at first asking in a maiden race at Tokyo Racecourse on April 19, 1997 going 1600 meters on dirt, and won his next two races, including the Shobu Stakes on turf.
-He tasted defeat in his fourth start when running second to Tenzan Storm in the Bodaiju Stakes at Hanshin Racecourse.
-Taiki Shuttle won his first graded stakes next in the Group 3 Unicorn Stakes.
+On April 19, 1997, his connections' patience paid off as Taiki Shuttle debuted in his maiden race at a 1600-meter dirt track, the Tokyo Racecourse.
+He won his next two races, including the Shobu Stakes on turf.
+He was defeated in his fourth start when running second to Tenzan Storm in the Bodaiju Stakes at Hanshin Racecourse.
+Next, Taiki Shuttle won his first graded stakes in the Group 3 Unicorn Stakes.
 He would not be defeated again until his final race.

-He then won the Group 2 Swan Stakes as a prep race for the Mile Championship, a prestigious mile race in Japan, which he won.
-He then won the Sprinters Stakes to close out the year.
-He was named Best Sprinter or Miler of 1997 by the Japanese Racing Association.
+He won the Group 2 Swan Stakes as a prep race for the Mile Championship, a prestigious mile race in Japan.
+He closed out the year with another win in the Sprinters Stakes.
+He was named Best Sprinter or Miler of 1997 by the Japanese Racing Association (JRA).

 1998

 Taiki Shuttle opened 1998 with a win in the Group 3 Keio Hai Spring Cup in May.
 The next month he won the Group 1 Yasuda Kinen.
-After the Yasuda Kinen, Taiki Shuttle shipped out to France to run in the Group 1 Prix Jacques Le Marois.
-He won the race and then went on to win his second Mile Championship.
+Taiki Shuttle was then shipped out to France to run in the Group 1 Prix Jacques Le Marois.
+He won the race and went on to win his second Mile Championship.

-In his final career race, he tried to repeat in the Sprinters Stakes, finishing third behind Meiner Love.
+In his final career race, he tried to repeat a win in the Sprinters Stakes, but finished third behind Meiner Love.

-Taiki Shuttle was named Horse of the Year, Best Sprinter or Miler, and Best Older Male of 1998 by the Japan Racing Association.
+Despite the loss, the JRA named Taiki Shuttle Horse of the Year, Best Sprinter or Miler, and Best Older Male of 1998.

+Racing form

+Taiki Shuttle won 11 races out of the 13 starts in which he placed second and third in another two.
+This data available is based on JBIS, netkeiba and irishracing.